iCHAIT/moviemon/README.md

   -T, --tomato-rev      Sort acc. to Tomato Rotten rating.(inc)
 ```

-### Example -
+### Examples -

-Display basic info about all your movies.
+* Display basic info about all your movies.

 `$ py moviemon.py -m`

 [**DEMO**]()

-Display all movies sorted according to their IMDB ratings.
+* Display all movies sorted according to their [IMDB](http://www.imdb.com/) ratings.

 `$ py moviemon -i`

 [**DEMO**]()

-Display all movies sorted according to their Tomato Rotten ratings.
+* Display all movies sorted according to their [Tomato Rotten](http://www.rottentomatoes.com/) ratings.

 `$ py moviemon -t`

 [**DEMO**]()

-Display all movies with their Genres.
+* Display all movies with their Genres.

 `$ py moviemon -g`

 [**DEMO**]()

-Display all movies with the awards they have recieved.
+* Display all movies with the awards they have recieved.

 `$ py moviemon -a`

 [**DEMO**]()

-Display all movies with their cast.
+* Display all movies with their cast.

 `$ py moviemon -c`

 [**DEMO**]()

-Display all movies with their director(s).
+* Display all movies with their director(s).

 `$ py moviemon -d`

 [**DEMO**]()

-Display all movies with their release date.
+* Display all movies with their release date.

 `$ py moviemon -y`

 [**DEMO**]()

-Display all movies sorted according to their IMDB ratings(increasing).
+* Display all movies sorted according to their [IMDB](http://www.imdb.com/) ratings(inc).

 `$ py moviemon -I`

 [**DEMO**]()

-Display all movies sorted according to their Tomato Rotten ratings(increasing).
+* Display all movies sorted according to their [Tomato Rotten](http://www.rottentomatoes.com/) ratings(inc).

 `$ py moviemon -T`